EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 As you can see this is just a simple class that inherits from EF Core's [`DbContext`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-5.0) class.
 That's all we need for now.
-We will continue building on this class as we add new tables and cofigurations.
+We will continue building on this class as we add new tables and configurations.

 Now, we need to add this class into [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0)'s built in [IoC container](https://martinfowler.com/articles/injection.html) so that it's available to controllers and other classes via [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), and tell it how to find our database.
 Go to `Startup.cs` and add the following using statement near the top of the file: